 Even as a commercial grower I didn’t start this early.
 Though a few friends, with huge commercial setups, started sowing in October or November.
 Their heating bill was eye wateringly high.
 And today, with current energy prices the figure will be huge.

 My guess is no amateur could match their equipment or expertise.
 Don’t go there yet!

 It’s not too early for cauliflower.
 Sown now they could be harvested in June/July.
 Start them in plug trays and transfer to pots until bg enough to plant out.
 Varieties such as All The Year Around seem to work well in gardens.

 Alternatively, sow them in drills in the greenhouse border and then plant out when conditions are good.
 But be careful to ensure they grow without a check or they could bolt before heading properly.

 I shall be sowing Figaro shallots in a few weeks.
 They did well from early sowing last year and I’ll be multi sowing them in modules again.
 Figaro are a banana shallot and easy to handle in the kitchen as they are far less fiddly than traditional shallots.

 We are well into leek harvest at present and now is a good time to start our summer crops of leeks.
 Varieties such as Lyon Prizetaker will be ready in August.
 If you prefer an earlier crop go for Nipper when give an excellent crop of baby leeks.
+Seed is very hard to find and I may just have bought the last of it!
 From a spring sowing, they can be cropped in ten weeks.
 This time of year they will take longer but still give a relatively quick crop that can be followed by a crop of lettuce, carrots, beet, beans or whatever you prefer.